 Level: advanced

-The Sumo Deadlift requires a wider stance than the traditional Deadlift, thus putting you in a position whereby you can create torque through your adductors and pull-power through your hamstrings.
+The sumo deadlift requires a wider stance than the traditional deadlift, thus putting you in a position whereby you can create torque through your adductors and pull-power through your hamstrings.

 - Have the barbell on the floor, loaded with weight plates.